mtl-brainhack-school-2019/kongnorman_BrainDecoding/README.md

 The first sentence from the documentation is: "Applying a mask to extract time-series from Niimg-like objects."
 I'm not really any closer to understanding what a mask is, but at least I learned something: that "Niimg-like objects" are a thing, and I also need to learn what those are!

-So really, I'm hoping that through this tutorial I can learn what these terms and concepts mean, learn how to use them, and then summerize this information all in one place.
+So really, I'm hoping that through this tutorial I can learn what these terms and concepts mean from the many resources online, learn how to use them, and then summerize this information all in one place.

 To be clear, this is not to say I'm confused because the documentation/resources are bad, rather I am confused because I am ignorant.
 This project is a great way for me to learn more about the field of neuroscience within a computer science context.